 - Student participation reports allow instructor to see who prefers to ask, answer, or just read

 - Support for LaTeX

 - Easily organized using topic “folders”

-The Learn@UW-Madison team is also available to consult with instructors and instructional staff on selecting and using the right learning technology to improve student success.
-You can contact us via email at firstname.lastname@example.org.
+The Learn@UW–Madison team is also available to consult with instructors and instructional staff on selecting and using the right learning technology to improve student success.
+You request a consultation by contacting the DoIT Help Desk.
 In addition, the Learn@UW KnowledgeBase offers helpful documents for instructors, course owners and students.